wesleyegberto/java-new-features/java-19/README.md

   * support thread-local variables and interruption
   * more notes about Project Loom [here](../java-loom/)
   * we can use `Executors.newVirtualThreadPerTaskExecutor` to create virtual threads
+  * [here](platform-thread-vs-virtual-thread.md) is some details about the Platform Thread vs Virtual Thread examples

 ## JEPs